galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > ### {% icon comment %} Note!
-> - *The ToolFactory does not do any of the hard work needed to prepare a script to run correctly on the command line.*
+> - *The ToolFactory does not do any of the hard work needed to prepare and debug a script to run correctly on the command line.*
 > - *Galaxy is far too clumsy as an IDE to be used for that purpose.*
-> - Without a working script and test data that needs to be wrapped into a toolshed-ready Galaxy tool, the ToolFactory is of no benefit.
+> - Without a working script and test data that needs to be wrapped into a toolshed-ready Galaxy tool, the ToolFactory is unlikely to help.
 {: .comment}